 The Florida livestock bred and ran wild for centuries.
 Prior to the Civil War, a rugged brand of individual settled along Florida’s central corridor.
 They relied on bullwhips to flush cows out of the palmetto scrub.
 They used 10-to-12-foot-long whips made of braided leather.
 The snaps of these whips would break the sound barrier making a loud CRACK.
 Thus these early settlers became known as Cracker Cowmen, Cow Hunters, or Florida Crackers.
 They provided food for the Confederate soldiers during the Civil War and also rounded up cattle for shipment to Cuba.
 The Cubans loved Florida beef and paid for the cattle with gold doubloons.
 Today the term Cracker is used to refer to anyone who is a true native Floridian.

-At this year’s Cracker Fair there will be classic country and folk music by John Tuff and Friends, Doug Burns and James Hawkins.
-There will also be Cracker whip & Cast Net demonstrations, local food, a lemon dessert baking contest, kid’s games and all sorts of crafts and fun for all.
-Come one, come all: Saturday, February 9th from 10 to 4 at Pioneer Park on Dearborn Street.
+At this year’s Cracker Fair there will be classic country music by John Tuff and Friends, historical songwriter James Hawkins will be returning to our stage and we are looking forward to be introducing a few new artists as well.
+There will also be a Cracker whip demonstration, local food, a lemon dessert baking contest, kid’s games and all sorts of crafts and fun for all.
+Come one, come all: Saturday, February 8th from 10 to 4 at Dearborn Plaza (AKA Pioneer Park) on Dearborn Street.
 Admission is free.

 A Litard Knot Floater

 The storm was a “litard knot floater.”
 Mike Miller (with Florida Backroads Travel.com) quotes his friend Howard who is a Florida Cracker.
 A Cracker is a true Native Floridian.
 Mike says Crackers have a language of their own.
 He explains, “a ‘litard’ is a fat pine knot used like kindling to start fires.
 A fat pine knot is very heavy, and it takes a lot of water to make it float.”